cschwan/sage-on-gentoo/README.rst

    Otherwise, simply copy them into the respective directories for a one-time fix.

+   The sage.prefix files contains keywords for ebuilds lacking any prefix keywords.

 4. *ADD USE-FLAGS FOR EBUILDS*:
    Since Sage's ebuild requires its dependencies to be built with several USE-